 "I know that not everyone can be remembered as individuals, but I felt it was a shame for some people to have dozens of poppies and crosses while others had no one left to remember them."

-Now, with your help, every one of them will be remembered.
+Now, with your help, every one of them has been remembered.

 Our information on casualties from the First World War has been supplied by the Commonwealth War Graves Commission (CWGC).
 It was established by Royal Charter in 1917 and maintains the graves and memorials of the 1.7 million Commonwealth Service men and women who died during both world wars at 23,000 locations in 153 countries.
 Visit www.cwgc.org for more information.